PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 }
 ```

-Create a `GetArtistByID` method that takes an `uuid` as parameter and returns the artist that matches this id.
+Then you can also add a `GetArtistByID` method that takes an `uuid` as parameter and returns the artist that matches this id.

 ```go
 package database